jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 Once again, this lesson only touched the surface of the power of the NLTK package and did not introduce you to the field of computational linguistics**​**.
-The NLTK book is avalible for [free online](<http://www.nltk.org/book/>) or through major online books stores (wait until the revised second edition comes out in early 2016 if you’d like to buy a paper copy).
-It provides a great crash course in natural language processing and provides an opertunity to further develop your Python skills.
+The NLTK book is available for [free online](<http://www.nltk.org/book/>) or through major online books stores (wait until the revised second edition comes out in early 2016 if you’d like to buy a paper copy).
+It provides a great crash course in natural language processing and provides an opportunity to further develop your Python skills.